forestgrape/coronavirus/monitor_and_control.md

   * Many face-to-face talking situations with many different people
   * Children all come from different families and inside families protection is hardly doable.
 So person who want/need to protect cannot do so.
 * Experiences:
-  * closing the schools part of a lock-down worked to reduce local infection paths
+  * Closing schools as part of lock-downs worked to reduce local infection paths in spring 2020 in many countries.
+However school closures can have a negative impact on the learning experience, on the pupils and the parents/families.
-  * in many schools mask wearing is common, negative comments are few
+  * In many schools mask wearing is common, negative comments are few
-  * Project based and individual learning are a common teaching approaches known to work.
-On the other hand school closures can have a negative impact on the learning experience.
+  * Project based and individual learning are a common teaching approaches and known to work.
 * Comment: In times with high Covid incidence instead of complete closure, transmission can be reduced:
   * Masks when face-to-face talking e.g. in breaks
-  * Exam free:
+  * No Exams:
-    * Exams can cause stress and make it easy to forget about coronaviruses.
+    * Exams can cause stress.
+With stress coronaviruses get forgotten both by the immune system and oneself.
-    * With common cold like symptoms, one  usually doesn't skip an exam but in Covid times it is important to stay home.
-On the other hand wanting to skip an exam is also easy, pupils just stay home.
+    * With common cold like symptoms, one  usually doesn't skip an exam.
+In Covid times it is important to stay home.
+On the other hand, skip an exam on purpose is also easy, some respiratory symptom will pop up.
   * No talking exercises and more focus on written tasks.
-Even reading in a favorite book.
-Showing educational movies.
-A good time to learn respectively teach programming and other computer skills.
-About computer skills there are many good self learning resources.
+    * Showing educational movies.
+    * A good time to learn respectively teach programming and other computer skills.
+On computer skills there are many good self learning resources.
   * More  individual than group work.
 If group work, then the groups should not change daily (weekly should be ok)
   * Outdoor sports
   * Relaxed presence requirements.
 E.g. students/pupils can be given tasks and the tasks can be done remotely.
 Projects can be rescheduled e.g. the
-  * Library like settings/managed self-learning can be an alternative to closures: students just come to learn/work/read and somebody is there to help when needed (teacher - student protection measures may work better than student-student)
+  * Library like settings/managed self-learning can be an alternative to closures: students just come to learn/work/read and somebody is there to help when needed (teacher - student protection measures may work better than student-student).
+Pupils/students can come to read, even if it's reading the favorite book.

 <!--
 ### Guest Lists and Tracing